misudashi/systems/2 CAPS/Japanese/WJR4.md

 ### Browsing the Internet

-The main reason why I wasn't able to consume a lot of native content is because I was too busy.
-(Like actually, no excuses being made).
-But whenever I had 5 minutes of free time this week, I tried doing random researches on the Internet and to browse the pages.
+I tried doing random researches on the Internet to browse web pages.

 I ended up reading a Wikipedia page about the roman emperors, and daily weather in Japan.
-I actually picked up some words, and I was very surprised I could sometimes even get a general idea of what a sentence meant.
+I actually picked up some words, and I was very surprised I could sometimes even get a general idea of what a sentence meant (without using Yomichan).
 I think I'm getting a bit better at it, and that's awesome.
-That means that I should really continue doing that, in addition to the daily Anki (and Duolingo) sessions.
-My goal for now would be to get about 30 minutes of Japanese content in per day.

 ### 日本のテレビ番組